ProfessorStrenn/JavaCoreTemplate/readme.md

-# MAKING JAVA PROGRAMMING SIMPLER
+# JAVA CORE TEMPLATE - A SIMPLER JAVA

-# JavaCoreTemplate v6

 To start each project in Intellij IDEA:
 1. New Project from Version Control.